nasa/fprime/docs/UsersGuide/dev/configure-ide.md

 ### Step 1: CMake Support for Our Beloved IDE

-F´ is built using CMake and thus to integrate with your IDE, you project must be able to support CMake builds.
+F´ is built using CMake and thus to integrate with your IDE, your project must be able to support CMake builds.
 Some IDEs support this natively, and some require plugins.
 Apart from the examples below, you should understand in general how your beloved IDE integrates with CMake builds and how to configure CMake cache variables like setting a toolchain file.